 Think about it: at least one of you will already be in there, and probably two.
 You will certainly have a weapon handy, and almost certainly a phone.
 Stash a first aid kit, a spare light and a fire extinguisher and you are set on supplies for the short term.
 Hardening the doors and walls of one room will be less expensive than adding a room most times, and this approach will play to the inherent strengths of the concept.

 Of course, if you have the funds and time, the sky is the limit as to what you can pull off.
-I will neither admit or deny that I once knew a wealthy prepper who had secret passages installed in every bedroom leading to a literally bomb-proof subterranean safe room stocked with equipment and supplies to weather World War III, but…
+I will neither admit or deny that I once knew a wealthy prepper who had secret passages installed in every bedroom leading to an underground safe room stocked with equipment and supplies to weather World War III, but…

 Home defense is more than a gun and flashlight in shaky hands when you hear rustling in the house at night.
 Your home is your castle, and you should defend it accordingly.
 With some sweat, elbow-grease and smart planning you can lock down your home with a defense worthy of any fortress of old, and make any would-be criminal invader rue the day he ever thought to assail it.